frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 ### Conclusion

 The Convoy CLI is a great way to debug your webhook events in your local environment without the need for tools like ngrok.
 This reaffirms our commitment at convoy to making webhooks ridiculously easy to handle and troubleshoot.
-Give it a try and give us feedback in out [slack](https://join.slack.com/t/convoy-community/shared_invite/zt-xiuuoj0m-yPp~ylfYMCV9s038QL0IUQ) community.
+Give it a try and give us feedback in our [slack](https://join.slack.com/t/convoy-community/shared_invite/zt-xiuuoj0m-yPp~ylfYMCV9s038QL0IUQ) community.